Use synthetic data with Health Services

 com.google.android.wearable.healthservices

-Disable synthetic data providers
+Disable synthetic data generation

 To switch back to using real sensors, run the following command: